smilingprogrammer/GSoC-2024-blog/weeks/week4.md

 ## Overview

+This week has been dedicated to refining a method for accurately determining representative words or phrases for clusters of similar terms using advanced NLP Entailment techniques and deep learning models.
+The goal was to enhance the precision and reliability of identifying key representative terms within clusters.

 ### Achieving Accurate Cluster Representation

 This week has been a remarkable journey in refining a method to accurately determine representative words or phrases for clusters of similar terms.
 By leveraging the Entailment technique and deep learning models, I managed to enhance the process of identifying the most representative terms for each cluster.
 Here’s a detailed account of the progress made and the methods employed.